Skip to main content

 Avoiding accidental fires in the home

-There are basic fire safety measures you can take at home.
-Following some simple steps and being aware of obvious dangers can help to reduce the risk of an accidental fire and prevent damage and potential loss of life.
+There are basic fire safety steps you can take at home.
+Help reduce the risk of an accidental fire by being aware of obvious dangers.

 Causes of accidental fires